Division of Academic Affairs

 Joint Degree Programs with the National University

 UNC–Chapel Hill undergraduates can spend anywhere from two to four semesters at the National University of Singapore and receive a joint bachelor of arts degree from both institutions.
-Programs are offered in economics, English, geography, history, and political science.
+Programs are offered in biology, economics, English, geography, history, and political science.
 For more information, refer to the “Academic Departments and Schools” section of this bulletin for the department housing the program.

 Combining Majors and Minors